ali-tunahan/ChoreChartWebApp/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-The project is a very simple web application that keeps track of daily chores.
+The project is a very simple web application that keeps track of daily chores that also has some business rules.
 I used asp.net for the backend and built a WebAPI.
 I used various frameworks too listed below.

 <p align="right">(<a href="#top">back to top</a>)</p>